UNICORN ADVENTURE

 Dog Friendly: No

-The Park Avenue Trail is located in Arches National Park, which can be accessed via the main entrance on US 191, approximately 5 miles north of Moab, Utah.
+Arches National Park is located just 5 miles north of Moab, Utah.
+From Moab, take US-191 north to the entrance of the park.
 There is a $30 per vehicle fee or the America the Beautiful Pass gets you in for free.
-Upon entering the park, a drive of about 2.5 miles along the park’s main road will lead to the Park Avenue parking area.
-The trailhead is well-signposted and easy to locate.
+Once inside, follow the main park road for about 2.5 miles to reach the Park Avenue Viewpoint and trailhead.
+The drive is quick and straightforward, offering stunning views along the way.

 Trail Difficulty and Length: